jakgrab/iot-project-app/README.md

 #### Displaying Sensor Values
 To display the real-time values from all of the sensors on the Sense HAT,   tap the "Display Sensor Values" button in the main menu.
-This will open a new screen where you can see the values being updated in real time.**/
+This will open a new screen where you can see the values being updated in real time.